2010 Suzuki DR200SE Long Term ReviewReview Last Updated: Sept 12, 2022

 Comparing the DR200SE to other bikes

-Bikes in this class include: Yamaha XT250 and TW200, Kawasaki KLX230 (taller) and Super Sherpa (discontinued), Honda CRF230L (discontinued) and CRF250L (discontinued, quite a bit heavier, higher seat).
-I suppose you could also include the Kawasaki KLX250S (discontinued) and KLX300 and Honda CRF300L, but these are higher spec., have greater performance, have greater seat heights and cost quite a bit more.
+Bikes in this class include the Yamaha XT250 and TW200, Kawasaki KLX230/KLX230 S and Super Sherpa (discontinued), Honda CRF230L (discontinued) and CRF250L (discontinued, quite a bit heavier, higher seat).
+I suppose you could also include the Kawasaki KLX250S (discontinued) and KLX300 and Honda CRF300L, but these are higher spec., are a bit heavier, have greater performance and cost more.

-A good reliable, small, simple dual sport bike best suited for smaller or newer riders, but experienced riders can still have fun riding it as I can personally attest to.
+The DR200SE is a good, reliable, inexpensive, small, simple dual sport bike best suited for smaller or newer riders, but experienced riders can still have fun riding it as I can personally attest to.
 It's a little low on power, but it gets the job done and can go a great distance on a single tank of fuel.
-It can even handle moderately rough trails including easier single track.
-Not the best choice for extended highway riding due to its lower power.
+It can even handle fairly rough trails if ridden at an easier pace.
+Not the best choice for highway riding due to its lower power.